zbx-sadman/WSFC/README.md

 - If you use non-english (for example Russian Cyrillic) symbols in VM's names and want to get correct UTF-8 on Zabbix Server side, then you must add _-consoleCP **your_native_codepage**_ parameter to command line.
 For example to convert from Russian Cyrillic codepage (CP866), use _powershell -File C:\zabbix\scripts\wsfc.ps1 -Action "$1" -Object "$2" -Key "$3" -Id "$4" -ErrorCode "$5" -consoleCP CP866_;
 - To leave console default width while run script use _-defaultConsoleWidth_ option.
 - If you get Zabbix's "Should be JSON" - try to increase cols in _mode con cols=255_ command inside _wsfc.ps1_.
 Powershell use console width to format output JSON-lines and can break its.
+- With ClusterNetworkInterface discovery you can use {#NETWORKADDRESS} to filter non-routables networks for exclude non-pingable IP addresses to avoid switching related items to unsupported state;

 Beware: frequent requests to PowerShell script eat CPU and increase Load.
 To avoid it - don't use small update intervals with Zabbix's Data Items and disable unused.